telerik/xaml-docs/knowledge-base/kb-propertygrid-collectioneditor-template.md

 ---
 title: Modify the ControlTemplate of the CollectionEditor
-description: Change the Appearance of the CollectionEditor Used for Editing Collection Properties in RadPropertyGrid
+description: Change the Appearance of the CollectionEditor Used for Editing Collection Properties in RadPropertyGrid.
 type: how-to
 page_title: Add an Additional Element in the CollectionEditor Control
 slug: kb-propertygrid-collectioneditor-template